open-ephys/gui-docs/source/User-Manual/Remote-control.rst

 Remote control
 ##############

 The **Open Ephys HTTP Server** enables remote control of the GUI via a RESTful API.
-Immediately upon launching, the GUI starts an HTTP server on port **37497** (:code:`EPHYS` on a phone keypad) of the machine running the GUI.
+Immediately upon launching, the GUI starts an HTTP server on port **37497** (:code:`EPHYS` on a phone keypad).
 You can confirm that the server is running by pointing a web browser to :code:`http://localhost:37497/api/processors`.
+If you're using a different computer, substitute :code:`localhost` with the IP address of the machine running the GUI.
 This should display a JSON string with information about the current signal chain.

 The HTTP server can be disabled or re-enabled via the **File** menu.